dac-os/courses/README.md

 ## Creates a new block.

-When creating a new block the user must send the block code and type.
+When creating a new block the user must send the block code, type and disciplines.
 The block code is used for identifying and must be unique in the system.
 If a existing code is sent to this method, a 409 error will be raised.
 And if no code or type is sent, a 400 error will be raised.

 	POST /catalogs/:catalog/modalities/:modality/blocks